Article Updated: March 24th 2025.

 - Ikura desu ka? = How much does it cost?

-If you’re searching for flights to Japan or hotel accommodations, you can get the latest prices and information on Google Flights, Skyscanner or Booking.com, but if you’re travelling to the city for Ghibli Park or Osu Kannon and more traditional sightseeing spots, we’ve compiled our picks of the top 15 hotels in Nagoya.
-For those who are passionate about Japanese food, we’ve rounded up the 20 best Japan Food Tours throughout Japan that you won’t forget!
+Finally, if you’re searching for flights to Japan or hotel accommodations, you can get the latest prices and information on Google Flights, Skyscanner or Expedia.
+Coming to the last of our Japan travel tips, but if you’re travelling to Nagoya for Ghibli Park, Osu Kannon, or more traditional sightseeing spots, we’ve compiled our picks of the top 15 hotels in Nagoya.
+For those who are passionate about Japanese food, we’ve also rounded up the 20 best Japan Food Tours throughout Japan which we hope will come in handy!